michalkonecny/ps-multiplayer/Notes.md

       * option 1: generic rootComponent + injection of specific functionality via types and other parameters
       * option 2: small TigGame component including generic functionality
         * standard elements mixed with bespoke elements for slots, state, render, actions and action components
+  * [ ] GameObjectStore
+    * [ ] holds GameObjects indexed by String names
+    * [ ] can send an object action to one of more objects
+      * automatically updating the map if the object(s) changed
+      * also returns a list of all changed objects
+    * [ ] can do collision detection
+      * focusing on a subset of objects, detecting and handling their collisions with all objects
+        * some pairs of objects are ignored, determined by a given binary predicate
+      * also returns a list of all changed objects
+  * [ ] safe and reusable collision handling
+    * [ ] leader does all collision handling
 * Create other simple games
+  * [ ] Add balls to tig game
   * [ ] Coin ball

 ## Main ideas